Istiakislam/Istiakislam/README.md

 - 💞️ I’m looking to collaborate on UI projects and python programming
 - 📫 How to reach me wahidulimran2903@gmail.com
 - 😄 Pronouns: He, him
-- ⚡ Fun fact: I'm a boy 😎 who loves machine and computer's
+- ⚡ Fun fact: I'm a man who, loves machine and computer's more then a girl of 18 year's old

 <!---
 Istiakislam/Istiakislam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.